JetBrains/intellij-sdk-docs/topics/ui/controls/built_in_button.md

 Place the built-in button inside the input control.
 Do **not** place the built-in button on the right of a control:
 ![](outside.png)

-To place a button inside a text field, use the `com.intellij.ui.components.fields.ExtendableTextField` class and its `addExtension` method.
+To place a button inside a text field, use [`ExtendableTextField`](%gh-ic%/platform/platform-api/src/com/intellij/ui/components/fields/ExtendableTextField.java) and its `addExtension()` method.

 The shortcut for a built-in button is <shortcut>Shift+Enter</shortcut>.